 Why the Chase Sapphire Preferred Card Makes a Great Starter Card

 The Chase Sapphire Preferred has a $95 annual fee, which is pretty low considering its many benefits.
 This card earns Ultimate Rewards Points, which I value at about 2 cents per point.
-In order to offset this fee, you'll have to earn more than 4,750 points per year – which works out to about $2,375 in dining/travel spend, or $4,655 in regular spend – and use your points in a conscious way.
+In order to offset this fee, you’ll have to earn more than 4,750 points per year.
+This works out to about $2,375 in dining/travel spend, or $4,655 in regular spend.

 Thankfully, there are plenty of ways the Chase Sapphire Preferred card rewards you for your spending.